One of the best beaches that is close to General Luna, Siargao’s favorite tourist area, is Secret Beach.

 How to Get to Secret Beach

-That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
-Scooters and motorbikes are the main mode of transport for both locals and tourists.
+Scooters are one of the best ways to get yourself to Siargao’s best corners and tourist spots.
+Scooters and motorbikes are the main mode of transport on the island for both locals and tourists.

 Roads are good throughout the island.